microsoft/live-share/README.md

         - Download the combined Code + Cascade zip for Windows (7, 8.1, or 10) or Mac (<strong>macOS Sierra only</strong>).<br />
         - Unzip it where you want the install to live.<br/>
         - Start VS Code from there to complete setup.<br />
+        - [Optional] Install the <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp">C# extension</a> to enable .NET Core support.
+Node.js support is built in.<br />
         <a href="http://aka.ms/project-cascade/dl/vscode-win"><img src="docs/media/download-for-win.png"></a>
         <a href="http://aka.ms/project-cascade/dl/vscode-mac"><img src="docs/media/download-for-mac.png"></a><br />
     </td>